someobserver/recurgence/math/09-recurgent-field-equations/01-core-field-equations/index.md

 Interpretation:

-Geodesics represent the extremal (least-resistance) paths of recursive transformation on the manifold.
-The curvature encoded by $\Gamma^i_{jk}$ deforms these paths, resulting in the emergence of semantic attractors.
-Thus, the geodesic structure determines the spontaneous alignment of evolving meaning with established semantic trajectories.
+Geodesics trace the extremal (least-resistance) paths of recursive transformation on the manifold.
+The curvature encoded by $\Gamma^i_{jk}$ bends these paths, giving rise to semantic attractors.
+In this way, the geodesic structure guides the spontaneous alignment of evolving meaning with established semantic trajectories.

 ---